CFL on TSN: International broadcasts

+Outside Canada, all games are carried on CFL+, a direct-to-consumer free streaming television platform.

+Since 2023, CBS Sports Network (not to be confused with the over-the-air CBS television network) has held exclusive rights to select games in the United States and has prohibited streaming outside of its own TV Everywhere platform.

 Prior agreements

 In the early 1990s, Prime Network simulcast TSN's coverage.

 In 2008, Friday night games were shown on the World Sport channel of Voom HD.
 However, in January 2009, Cablevision shut down Voom HD.
 America One held the rights to other TSN and (prior to 2008) CBC simulcasts through the 2009 season; America One syndicated its games to various regional sports networks across the United States.
 After that agreement ended, the CFL secured one-year limited broadcast deals with NFL Network (2010–11) and NBC Sports Network (2012–13).